apache/shardingsphere/document/current/content/manual/sharding-jdbc/configuration/config-yaml.en.md

       tableStrategy: #Tables sharding strategy, Same as databases sharding strategy
       keyGenerator:
         column: #Column name of key generator
-        type: #Type of key generator, use default key generator if absent
+        type: #Type of key generator, use default key generator if absent, and there are three types to choose, that is, SNOWFLAKE/UUID/LEAF_SEGMENT
         props: #Properties, Notice: when use SNOWFLAKE, `worker.id` and `max.tolerate.time.difference.milliseconds` for `SNOWFLAKE` need to be set

       logicIndex: #Name if logic index.
 If use `DROP INDEX XXX` SQL in Oracle/PostgreSQL, This property needs to be set for finding the actual tables